 Hepatitis B

-Hepatitis B is a highly infectious viral infection spread by contaminated blood and bodily fluids.
-The virus specifically attacks the liver which can result in liver disease and liver cancer for those with chronic infection.
-Hepatitis B is 100 times more infectious than HIV and more than a third of the world’s population has been infected with hepatitis B and around 350 million people worldwide are chronic carriers of the virus.
-Thankfully a hepatitis B vaccine is available and can be given from birth.
+The virus attacks the liver, causing inflammation, chronic infection, and long term damage including a high risk of liver cancer.
+Hepatitis B is 100 times more infectious than HIV.
+More than a third of the world’s population has been infected with hepatitis B and around 350 million people worldwide are chronic carriers of the virus.

 Call us for a same day appointment +44 20 7353 5678

-Who should be vaccinated against Hepatitis B?
+Who should be vaccinated against hepatitis B?

 Vaccination against hepatitis B is advised for:

-• Travellers who visit high-risk areas, those who travel frequently or for longer periods
+• Travellers who visit high-risk areas

-• Travellers who have pre-existing conditions
+• Travellers who have pre-existing medical conditions

 • Travellers who carry out activities associated with risk (adventure sports, body piercing, tattoos)